 Notice

 An Invitation Letter to alternative dispute resolution services will be issued to students within 1-5 class days after the initial referral.
 In extenuating circumstances, it may take longer for an Invitation Letter to be issued.
 Invitation Letters are sent to students via their University of North Florida email account.
 Invitation Letters will include a summary of the referred conflict and sources of information, where applicable.
-The Invitation Letter will instruct the student to contact the Student Conduct Office within 5 class days of receipt of the letter to schedule an Intake Meeting.
+The Invitation Letter will instruct the student to contact OSAR within 5 class days of receipt of the letter to schedule an Intake Meeting.
 Failure to contact the office within 5 class days may result in waiver of the Intake Meeting or continuation with formal charges under Student Conduct Procedures.

 Intake Meeting